Last Updated on

 The process of getting a business registered with the Registrar of Companies is known as company formation or company incorporation.
 After registration under any of the several offered categories, the business will become a distinct legal entity.
 The incorporated company will now be treated as a separate entity from its owner in terms of liabilities, ownership of assets and finances and the legal agreements.
 In other terms, the incorporated company is considered as the artificial legal person that is registered by an individual or a group of legal individuals.

 Company formation in Dubai is an insightful and futuristic business decision.
-UAE has a favorable trading environment with the world-class infrastructure, nifty amenities and also has amicable legal norms.
-UAE provides a fertile ground for start-ups to flourish irrespective of the origin country.
+Dubai has a favorable trading environment with the world-class infrastructure, nifty amenities and also has amicable legal norms.
+Dubai provides a fertile ground for start-ups to flourish irrespective of the origin country.

-Emirates provides the companies with blessings of free trade as there are no trade barriers in the UAE.
-Businesses from around the world are attracted to set up companies in the UAE, as the tax liability is limited as compared to other countries.
+Emirates provides the companies with blessings of free trade as there are no trade barriers in Dubai.
+Businesses from around the world are attracted to set up companies in Dubai, as the tax liability is limited as compared to other countries.

 The equity requirement for business setup in Emirates is similar to that of other countries.
 The companies are required to have a minimum of 50% indigenous stakeholders, the remaining portion of shares can be held by the foreign stockholders.
 For certain industries in Dubai, the law towards foreign direct investment provides complete foreign ownership to onshore companies.
 The minimum capital requirement for the onshore private companies is AED 5 million and AED 30 million for the public joint-stock companies.